 Bayern Munich will face Borussia Dortmund in the UEFA Champions League final after rounding off a 7-0 aggregate win over Barcelona.

-champions were already four goals to the good after the first tie at the Allianz Arena and their progression was made even sweeter by Arjen Robben’s eye-catching strike, a Gerard Pique own-goal and Thomas Muller’s header.
+The Bundesliga champions were already four goals to the good after the first tie at the Allianz Arena and their progression was made even sweeter by Arjen Robben’s eye-catching strike, a Gerard Pique own-goal and Thomas Muller’s header.

 Lionel Messi was only fit enough to make the bench for the hosts, while Dante missed out for the Germans, but they were boosted by the return of Mario Mandzukic in attack.